de-tu-dresden-inf-lat/meteor-proofs/README.md

 The script will write in **data/10000.txt** the facts entailed from the last materialisation round

 #### Run the experiment
-For simplicity, the script uses the first fact in the **generated.txt** for evaluation Assuming your data file is under **output/" and the facts for entailment checking in **data/**, to run experiment with tracing enabled, use:
+For simplicity, the script uses the first fact in the **data/10000.txt** for evaluation Assuming your data file is under **output/** and the facts for entailment checking in **data/**, to run experiment with tracing enabled, use:

 ```shell
 python pipeline.py --facts 10000 --glassbox 1